DICLOFENAC SODIUM WARNINGS

 Symptoms of overdose include headache, nausea, sickness (vomiting), stomach pain, diarrhoea, drowsiness, coma, tinnitus (ringing or buzzing noise in the ears), fainting and fits.
 If you take more than the recommended dose of diclofenac sodium, speak to your doctor or local hospital immediately.

 Overdose with topical diclofenac sodium (applied to the skin) is unlikely.
 If you accidentally swallow some diclofenac sodium gel contact your doctor or local hospital straight away.

 If you think you, or someone you care for, might have accidentally taken more than the recommended dose of diclofenac sodium or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 Overdose with topical diclofenac (applied to the skin) is unlikely.
 If you accidentally swallow some diclofenac gel you may experience a headache, drowsiness, low blood pressure and be sick.
 If these symptoms occur then contact your doctor or local hospital straight away.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of diclofenac or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of diclofenac or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss an oral (by mouth) dose of diclofenac sodium, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.